Protect Your Home From a Lawsuit in California

 At this time, California ranks as one of the most litigious states in the Union.
-If you live in the Golden State especially if you work in a high-risk field you are well-advised to think about how to protect your home from a lawsuit in California.
-In this context, a high-risk field refers to arenas like medicine or the construction industry.
+If you live in the Golden State, especially if you work in a high-risk field, you are well-advised to think about how to protect your home from a lawsuit in California.
+In this context, a high-risk field refers to arenas such as medicine, financial services or the real estate industry.
 In these professions, practitioners face greater exposure to lawsuits than professionals in other industries.
 Sadly, however, in these litigious times, it sometimes seems almost any professional field is a high-risk one.
 Considering all of the above, California asset protection strategies, especially for the personal residence, are in high demand.

 California is a partial homestead state.
 This means as a homeowner, you can claim a certain portion of the equity of your primary residence.
 That portion is exempt from judgements stemming from lawsuits that have been waged against you.
 The problem is that housing prices are very high in California compared to other states.
 So, many homeowners find much of their equity exposed.
 Thus, the homestead protection in California is a way to secure only some of the equity in your home from a lawsuit.

 You need to be careful in determining the steps you must to take to avoid losing your house in a lawsuit.
 Make sure the asset protection vehicle you choose to secure your home will not jeopardize the tax benefits you enjoy as a homeowner.
 Fortunately, there are tax-neutral ways to gain privacy and to protect yourself.
 Two such examples are land trusts and equity stripping.